Shang Jia

-Shang Jia (上甲), also known as Shang Jia Wei (上甲微), is one of the 14 predynastic Shang Kings cited in the Shiji.
-He was worshiped by the Shang kings as a spirit of the sun.
+Shang Jia (上甲), also known as Shang Jia Wei (上甲微), is one of the 14 predynastic Shang Kings cited in Records of the Grand Historian.
+He was worshipped by the Shang kings as a sun deity and one of the Six Spirits.

-History
+Family

 According to the Shang family tree, Shang Jia was a pre-dynastic ancestor of the Shang.
-He is listed on Shiji as one of the 14 Predynastic Shang kings, being the son of Wang Hai (王亥) and the father of Bao Yi (报乙).
+He is listed in Records of the Grand Historian as one of the 14 Predynastic Shang kings, being the son of Wang Hai and the father of Bao Yi.

-Shang Jia cult
+Veneration by the Shang

+Oracle bone inscription of a sacrifice made to Shang Jia.

-According to the sinologist Li Feng, he was probably important for the raise of Shang people to power, as he was the "first pre-dynastic ancestor to whom the late Shang kings made frequent sacrificial offerings".
-He was the first of the Shang descendents to be called with one of the 10 cyclical hanzis, symbolizing the day of the week he was worshiped.
+According to the sinologist Li Feng, Shang Jia was probably important for the Shang's rise to power, as he was the "first pre-dynastic ancestor to whom the late Shang kings made frequent sacrificial offerings".
+He was the first of the Shang descendants to be named after one of the 10 Heavenly Stems, symbolizing the day of the week he was worshipped.
 The cult of Shang Jia grew on the year si (ਘ), and all the kings claimed to be his direct ancestor.
-He was the spirit of the sun and deemed to be very powerful, as he was one of the oldest descendents of the kings.
+He was the spirit of the sun and deemed to be very powerful, as he was one of the oldest descendants of the kings.
 Sacrifices for him were made for wars and harvests.

+The rituals involving Shang Jia are extensive, with over 800 mentions across oracle bones.
+One example details the Xingfang sending Qiang tribe members to be used as sacrifices for the Six Spirits, in which Shang Jia will always be mentioned first: